-Biden poised to launch in-person canvassing in key states
+After pandemic delay, Biden launching in-person canvassing

 NEW YORK (AP) — After months of avoiding direct contact with voters because of the pandemic, Joe Biden’s campaign is about to launch in-person canvassing efforts across several battleground states.

 The decision comes amid growing concern from Democratic officials on the ground in key states who fear that Biden has been giving a significant advantage to President Donald Trump and his Republican allies, who have been aggressively courting voters at their doorsteps for months.
-The change also reflects a sense of rising urgency as polls tighten in key states just a month before Election Day.
+The reversal also reflects a sense of rising urgency as polls tighten in key states just a month before Election Day.

 Biden’s campaign, which detailed the new effort to The Associated Press, insists that its existing phone and online voter-outreach operation is effective.
 The new plans will build upon what’s already in place, not replace it.